Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

-Whether you’re the cook or the postpartum mama, we know this will be a go-to resource for all things meal trains!
+Whether you’re the organizer, cook, or postpartum mama, we know this will be a go-to, very thorough resource for all things meal trains!

-My husband and I had our first baby in December, and one of the most practical ways that our friends and family stepped in to help was making sure that we were well fed for the first couple of months as a family of three.
+When my husband and I had our first baby in December 2019, one of the most practical ways that our friends and family stepped in to help was by making sure that we were well-fed for the first couple of months as a family of three.
 My mom was generous enough to spend a couple of days (prior to baby’s arrival, of course!) in the kitchen cranking out meals to be stored in our freezer and reheated in the oven whenever the need arose.
-Thanks, mom!
-There’s definitely something to be said for freezer meals and the mental load they take off of a new mom.
-The same can be said for dinner brought through a meal train; not having to think about cooking, or break the bank ordering out for those first weeks and months is something that every new mama deserves!
+Thanks, Mom!
+There’s definitely something to be said for freezer meals and the mental load they take off of a new mom, and the same can be said for dinner brought through a meal train.
+Not having to think about cooking, or break the bank ordering out for those first weeks and months is something that every new mama deserves!

 Essentially, a meal train is an organized way for friends and family to deliver a meal to a family in need of help.
 Meal trains are typically set up around major life events (think: new baby, injury, surgery, loss, etc.), and serve to bear the weight of deciding what’s for dinner, and cooking it for a family during an already chaotic, busy, and unpredictable time.

 The absolute easiest and most organized way to set up a meal train is through a meal train website: Meal Train, Give in Kind, and Take Them a Meal are all great user-friendly options.
 While the recipient can absolutely set up their own meal train, we think a friend or family member setting it up for them is the most helpful route to take.
 If you are a friend or family member of parents with a new baby, and you haven’t seen a meal train going around for their family, offer to set one up for them.
 You’ll need to ask a few questions so that you can customize the meal train to her family’s needs – we recommend asking about the following:

 - Favorite meals – are there any particular meals the new parent would love?